Support Us

 I started my own business in 2016.
 I’m the proud owner of Southwest Healing Massage.
 We have 2 locations, one in Rio Rancho and the other in Albuquerque.
 I’ve been a licensed massage therapist since 2009.
 I started Másaní’s Massage program back in 2019.
 Unfortunately, I had to stop due to the pandemic.
 It took 2-3 years for the senior centers to reopen.
 In the mean time, my family and I have been a part of Running Medicine since 2021.
 Running Medicine became our 2nd family and I got to know the staff of NHI.
 In early 2024, I decided to approach the Executive Director of NHI about the program.
 On July 1st, 2024, Másaní’s Massage became a program of NHI.
 Native Health Initiative has had a positive impact on my family’s lives.
 I found the support, loving service and trust I needed for my family and program.

-RM Program Manager
+Running Medicine Program Manager

 Barbara Gutierrez